jtriley2p/drone-id/README.md

 The federal aviation administration (faa) of the united states federal government commands all people flying unmanned aerial systems (uas) greater than 250 grams in weight within its airspace to broadcast uniquely identifying information about the uas which is registered to the operator in a federal database.
-It also necessitates broadcasting information such as the craft's locaton, speed, and direction.
+It also necessitates broadcasting information such as the craft's location, speed, and direction.

 But there's a catch.